Are you ready to see the modern traditional kitchen reveal and all of the juicy makeover details?!

 - Woven Basket on the counter – found in Target dollar bins

 - Butter holder (similar)

 More Transformations You Will Love

 - Beautiful Mudroom Makeover with Tons of Charm

 - Awesome Unfinished Basement Before and After

 - 9 Decorative Wall Trim & Molding Ideas to Try

 Pin the Image Below!

-Want to easily find this post to reference when you start designing your new, open-concept kitchen?
+Want to easily find this post to reference when you start designing your new, traditional style kitchen?
 I’ve got you covered!
 Use the pin below to save to your Dream Kitchen Pinterest board.